Lupise/reusable-workflow--release-it/README.md

 Manually callable workflow that try to create a release of the code:
 - create a new version number from conventional commit compliant commits,
-- Update changelog accordingly,
 - create a git tag with the version,
-- commit and push all this.
+- create a GitHub release,
+- move the major tag to the last version

 ## How to use it